julian-klode/triehash/README.md

 # Order-preserving minimal perfect hash function generator

 Build order-preserving minimal perfect hash functions.
+It can also generate functions for matching shortest or longest prefixes.

 ## Performance